Reverse-grip Barbell Bench Press

 - 1

-Lie on a flat bench with your feet flat on the ground.
-Hold the barbell with a reverse grip (palms facing you) slightly wider than shoulder-width apart.
+Lie on a flat bench with your feet flat on the floor and your eyes directly under the barbell.

 - 2